Explore this Section

 “The origin of the chant "Out Demons Out" was a line from a number by the Edgar Broughton Band, regular visitors to Keele in the late 60s and early 70s.”
 David Harris (1970)

 “This chant is something that has stuck in my mind, and I even use it from time to time still.
 If I remember correctly, I first came across it at the Edgar Broughton Band concert mentioned in the notes about the levitation incident.
 Students were protesting at the time - about money, I believe - and the concert was all part of the fuss.
 I recall being there to hear the music and joining in the chanting.
 The "demons" in this case were the authorities who were raising the fees (or whatever it issue was).”
-Sheila Thomas (1973)
+Sheila Thomas (De Boer) (1973)

 “I think the original chant of 'Out Demons Out' came from the march to levitate the Pentagon by Hippies /& Yippies in the late 1960s.
 It was then used as a chant by the Edgar Broughton Band (whom I mentioned last week in connection to the attempted 'levitation' of the Vice Chancellor's building).
 I remember seeing the band at Keele several times with the wild man of rock Edgar Broughton urging us (his audience) to join in the chanting.
 The band even produced a single, I think, called 'Out Demons Out'”.
 Ilze Mason (Ulmanis) (1972)